rickwest/thepyfiles/src/pages/joe-mancuso/index.md

 ---
 title: Joe Mancuso
 bio: Software Developer.
 Creator of the Masonite project.
-Busy guy!
+All-round busy guy!
 date: "2018-12-10"
 description: This is a description
 pic: ./profile.jpg